*Updated January 2021

 Taking the train from La Spezia, the first village you’ll reach is Riomaggiore.
 It has one main street, either side of which narrow passageways lead up to the villages stacked buildings.

-However, Riomaggiore’s crowning jewel is no doubt its tiny harbour.
-From here you’ll get a picture-perfect view of the village, which is best enjoyed at sunset as the fading lights casts a beautiful orange glow over the buildings.
+However, Riomaggiore’s crowning jewel is its tiny harbour.
+From here you’ll get a picture-perfect view of the village.
+It’s best enjoyed at sunset as the fading lights casts a beautiful orange glow over the buildings.

-My favourite of the Cinque Terre Towns, Manarola offers the most stunning postcard views.
+My favourite of the Cinque Terre Towns, Manarola offers the most stunning panorama.
 You can get the ‘money shot’ of this gorgeous village by simply walking down past the harbour and along the rocky coastal path.
-Here seats carved out into the stone allow you the opportunity to sit back and take in the breath-taking view.

-Perhaps the busiest village, Vernazza is characterised by its amphitheatre shape.
+Perhaps the busiest village because of its small ‘beach’, Vernazza Cinque Terre is characterised by its amphitheatre shape.
 Pastel houses curve around a relatively large harbour, meaning that every building seems to have a wonderful view of the sea.

 There are several different spots around the village that provide great views.
-My personal favourite requires a slight climb towards Monterosso al Mare.
+But, the best vantage point that I discovered requires a slight climb towards Monterosso al Mare.
 Once in the hills, you’ll spot a clear viewpoint that provides an amazing birds-eye view over the village.

-As briefly mentioned above, the final of the 5 towns of Cinque Terre is Monterosso al Mare.
-Although not as vertical and therefore less photogenic than its neighbours, Monterosso is still a charming village.
+The final of the 5 Cinque Terre villages is Monterosso al Mare.
+Although not as vertical, and therefore less photogenic than its neighbours, Monterosso is still very charming.